 If you have a gift or an idea or a talent, use it – maybe you’re a photographer and you can offer to take some family photos; or maybe you have plans to visit a theme park and you can take a sibling along to give them a day of joy (it’s especially difficult for siblings); if you can mow a lawn, cook (or order!) a meal, clean a house, or fill up a tank of gas – if you can think of one nice, simple thing to do for a family in the midst of childhood illness, it is worth doing.
 I promise.

-4. Donate to your alma mater’s Miracle Network Dance Marathon or give to a college student you know who’s participating.
+Donate to your alma mater’s Miracle Network Dance Marathon or give to a college student you know who’s participating.
+Adjustments have been made during the pandemic, but the fundraisers are still happening.

 This event is HUGE on the campus where we teach, and we love seeing the creative ways students fundraise and participate!
 It’s a great way to support childhood cancer research and college students who are giving back at the same time.
 You can search for a local or favorite school and then donate directly to that dance marathon.
 (There are a few missing links depending on the school, so if you can’t link directly from the Miracle Network page, try searching on the university’s website.)

-5. Wear gold for pediatric cancer awareness and share your story or message of encouragement on social media.
+Wear gold for pediatric cancer awareness and share your message of encouragement on social media.
 Use hashtags like these: #ChildhoodCancer, #ChildhoodCancerAwarenessMonth and #GoGold

 Each time you carry a bead, you support the mission of Beads of Courage with your donation AND encourage a child with the bead you carry and return.
 The bead you return will be given to a child on a tough treatment day or to celebrate a treatment milestone.